 The album was certified Gold by the end of the year, and singles “Got Some Teeth” and “The Setup” both reached the Billboard Hot 100, but releasing during the same 12-month period as 50 Cent’s iconic debut Get Rich or Die Tryin’ made the achievements pale in comparison.
 There was no beef between Obie and 50 or Em or Dre, all of whom lent a hand on the album.
 But when you consider “Got Some Teeth” was released the same day (August 12) as 50’s eventual hit single “P.I.M.P.,” it was clear who was and wasn’t the label’s top priority.

 Obie eventually left the label in 2008, citing unsatisfactory promotion, but failed to build on the promise of his debut, which has remained a buried gem of Midwest hip-hop.

 Mike Jones (November 2004 – November 2005)

-If there's a book being written about hip-hop's fascination with strippers, Mike Jones deserves at least one chapter.
+If someone is writing a book about hip-hop’s fascination with strippers, Mike Jones deserves at least one chapter.